Mecoptera: Life-cycle

 The female lays the eggs in close contact with moisture, and the eggs typically absorb water and increase in size after deposition.
 In species that live in hot conditions, the eggs may not hatch for several months, the larvae only emerging when the dry season has finished.
 More typically, however, they hatch after a relatively short period of time.
 The larvae are usually quite caterpillar-like, with short, clawed, true legs, and a number of abdominal prolegs.
 They have sclerotised heads with mandibulate mouthparts.
 Larvae possess compound eyes, which is unique among holometabolous insects.
 The tenth abdominal segment bears either a suction disc, or, less commonly, a pair of hooks.
 They generally eat vegetation or scavenge for dead insects, although some predatory larvae are known.
 The larva crawls into the soil or decaying wood to pupate, and does not spin a cocoon.
 The pupae are exarate, meaning the limbs are free of the body, and are able to move their mandibles, but are otherwise entirely nonmotile.
 In drier environments, they may spend several months in diapause, before emerging as adults once the conditions are more suitable.

 Interaction with humans

 Forensic entomology makes use of scorpionflies' habit of feeding on human corpses.
-Scorpionflies were the first insects to arrive at a donated human cadaver, and remained on the corpse for one and a half days.
+In areas where the family Panorpidae occurs, such as the eastern United States, these scorpionflies can be the first insects to arrive at a donated human cadaver, and remain on a corpse for one or two days.
 The presence of scorpionflies thus indicates that a body must be fresh.

 Scorpionflies are sometimes described as looking "sinister", particularly from the male's raised "tail" resembling a scorpion's sting.
 A popular but incorrect belief is that they can sting with their tails.